-The competition for 2025-26 is now open
+The competition for 2025-26 is now closed for applications

 The process outlined on the webpage is a summary.
 For more details, including assessment criteria for applications, please consult the NINE DTP Annual Studentship Guidelines.